 In every single one of the parenting articles and self-help books that I have come across, reading to your children is always one of the highly encouraged parent-child activities.
-Many of us do take this advice to heart, and begin introducing our children to the world of books right from birth.
-For some, reading begins even while baby is in the womb, to familiarize baby with daddy and mummy’s voice timbres and begin the building of a lifelong bond!
+Many of us do take this advice to heart and begin introducing our children to the world of books right from birth.
+For some, reading begins even while the baby is in the womb, to familiarize the baby with daddy and mummy’s voice timbres and begin the building of a lifelong bond!

-As our children grow from babyhood into toddlerhood, and then morph into pre-schoolers, their personality and interests begin to take shape.
+As our children grow from babyhood into toddlerhood, and then morph into pre-schoolers, their personalities and interests begin to take shape.
 And sometimes, you might be worried to discover that, along with his increased mobility and self-awareness, your child seems to have picked up a distaste for any activity that involves him sitting still – including reading books.